p3lli/Tweets-to-CSV/README.md

 This small project has been made to collect tweets using Twitter API and then store them in a CSV file.
 At the moment, tweets are gathered based on keywords or directly from a specific account.

+## Preface
+I do realize that the script has been used more extensively by _non computer scientists_.
+Because of that, I am trying to be more explanatory and _verbose_ in this README.
+Please, give me any feedback to improve clearness and correctness of this part.
+Thank you

 ## Config file (.ini)
 ### Twitter API
 The project uses [python-twitter](https://github.com/bear/python-twitter) module to connect with the Twitter API.